Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 9.7Location

-Why for a family holiday — Hyatt Regency Maui Resort and Spa opened in 1980 as the first major resort on Ka'anapali Beach — and remains the working family-resort flagship of the Ka'anapali cluster.
-Eight hundred and six rooms across five buildings on the 40-acre property, with the working family infrastruc…
+Why for a family holiday: Hyatt Regency Maui Resort and Spa opened in 1980 as the first major resort on Ka'anapali Beach, and remains the family-resort flagship of the Ka'anapali cluster.
+Eight hundred and six rooms across five buildings on the 40-acre property, with the family infrastructure running at full scale: wildlife in the lobby gardens, a swim-through grotto pool, and a luau on-site.

 Best room: Regency Club Suite (the upgrade tier with private lounge and concierge) or Two-Bedroom Suite for the family-of-four option.